-- Holmes County Higher Education Center in Millersburg - Wadsworth High School (leased classroom space during specific hours) - Lakewood Center, Baily Building (closed August 17, 2017) - Mid-Point Campus Center, Brunswick (closed 2016) - Medina County University Center and Lakewood currently do not have any Non-campus properties.
+- Holmes County Higher Education Center in Millersburg - Wadsworth High School (leased classroom space during specific hours) - Lakewood Center, Baily Building (closed August 17, 2017) - Lakewood High School f - Mid-Point Campus Center, Brunswick (closed 2016) - Medina County University Center and Lakewood currently do not have any Non-campus properties.
 Wayne College Campus, Medina County University Center, and Lakewood do not have any residence halls. - b.
-"Public Property" statistics include police reports taken by the City of Akron, the City of Orrville and the Medina County Sheriff for public properties adjacent to the University Akron and Wayne campuses and the Medina County University Center.
-Every effort has been made to comply with the definitions contained in the statutes, regulations and Handbook for Campus Crime Reporting; however Public Property statistics provided by municipalities are not independently verified by the University, and may include reports of crimes that occurred in private residences, businesses or Non-Campus locations. - c.
-Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived: race (RA), gender (G E), religion (RE), national origin (NO), sexual orientation (SO), gender identity (GI), ethnicity (ET) or disability of the victim (DB).
+"Public Property" statistics include police reports taken by the City of Akron, the City of Orrville and the City of Medina for public properties adjacent to the University Akron and Wayne campuses and the Medina County University Center.
+Every effort has been made to comply with the definitions contained in the statutes, regulations and Handbook for Campus Crime Reporting; however Public Property statistics provided by municipalities are not independently verified by the University and may include reports of crimes that occurred in private residences, businesses or Non-Campus locations. - c.
+Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived: race (RA), gender (GE), religion (RE), national origin (NO), sexual orientation (SO), gender identity (GI), ethnicity (ET) or disability of the victim (DB).
 This definition is reflective of reporting year 2014 and after. - d.
 Multiple hate crimes were reported in connection to a single police report which included multiple charges and victims. - e.
-478 Orchard and 503/505 Vine are apartment buildings owned by the University, but not designated as residence halls or managed by the University.
-These buildings have been reclassified from non- campus property to on-campus residences beginning with the 2014 ASR, and the statistics include time prior to reclassification.
-478 Orchard is being leased for Greek housing.
-503/505 Vine building's tenants included a mix of students and non-students, and closed July 31, 2017. - f.
+Glenville Hall at 478 Orchard is an apartment building owned by the University, but not designated as residence halls or managed by the University.
+This building was reclassified from non-campus property to on-campus residences beginning with the 2014 ASR, and the statistics include time prior to reclassification.
+Glenville Hall at 478 Orchard is being leased for Greek housing.
+503/505 Vine was closed on July 31, 2017 and razed. - f.
 Lakewood first qualified as a separate campus August 28, 2017 when the Lakewood High School location started the fall semester.
-A Separate Campus meet all of the following: - Institution owns or controls the site; - Is not reasonably geographically contiguous with the main campus; - Is has an organized program of study; and - There is at least one person on site acting in an administrative capacity.
+A Separate Campus meet all the following: - Institution owns or controls the site; - Is not reasonably geographically contiguous with the main campus; - Is has an organized program of study; and - There is at least one person on site acting in an administrative capacity.